Tomato vs Carrot Which is Better on Keto

 - Tomato vs. carrot on the ketogenic diet: which is better?

 But it turns out that not all veggies are created equal.
 There are certain ones that are more keto-friendly than others.
 Some are better for staying in ketosis and reaping the benefits of the keto diet like weight loss.

 In the end, it all comes down to carbohydrates on the ketogenic diet.

 The goal with the ketogenic diet is to stay in ketosis, use ketones as fuel, and get healthier as a result.
 To do well on keto, you want to eat a diet that is as low carb as possible.
-Carbs and sugar both spike insulin and blood sugars, kicking you right out of ketosis.
+Carbs and sugar both spike Fat Storing Hormone and blood sugars, kicking you right out of ketosis.

 Vegetables vary in terms of how many and what types of carbs they contain.
 Some have more carbs, more sugar, and less fiber than others.

 Celery, for example, has tons of fiber, and very little carbs or sugar.
 This makes it a great low-carb keto food.
 Potatoes, on the other hand, are very high in carbs and starch.
 They are not a healthy option for the ketogenic diet.